BYU-PRISM/GEKKO/docs/ml.rst

          nnTF r2: 0.8136166599386209

-   Here are the models plotted against the source function and data
+   Models are plotted against the source function and data.

 .. container:: cell code